Call-for-Code/Project-Catalog/README.md

 If you are aware of other projects created as part of Call for Code, please open an issue with a link to the GitHub repository, description, and optional web site.

 * [ClusterDuck-Protocol](https://github.com/Code-and-Response/ClusterDuck-Protocol) - Firmware for an ad-hoc mesh network of Internet-of-Things devices based on LoRa (Long Range radio) that can be deployed quickly and cheaply.
+Will migrate from the Code and Response organization to this one.
 * [DroneAid](https://github.com/Code-and-Response/DroneAid) - Aerial scout for first responders.
 DroneAid uses machine learning to detect calls for help on the ground placed by those in need.
+Will migrate from the Code and Response organization to this one.
-* [OpenEEW](https://github.com/openeew) - Earthquake Early Warning (EEW) open source tools
+* [OpenEEW](https://github.com/openeew) - Earthquake Early Warning (EEW) open source tools.
-* [Choirless](https://github.com/Choirless) - Choirless is a musical collaboration platform for virtual choirs
+* [Choirless](https://github.com/Choirless) - Choirless is a musical collaboration platform for virtual choirs.
 * [Sparrow Platform](https://github.com/sparrow-platform) - An Intelligent ubiquitous communication platform for medical and psychological well-being of disaster victims.
 [Website](https://sparrow-platform.com/).
 * [Project AsTeR](https://github.com/Project-AsTeR/) - AI-Powered Real-Time Emergency Calls Analysis and Effective Units Dispatching.
 [Website](http://www.project-aster.com/)
 * [Healios](https://gitlab.com/xuelongmu1/healios-ibm) - Healios streamlines the process for case workers to connect with survivors who may be coping with negative mental health symptoms.